 This suite would have been spacious enough for my whole family and our dog, with lots of extra room to spare.
 My kids would have LOVED this hotel!
 And, I know our dog would have appreciated the extra space and not being crammed into a small room.

-Speaking of dogs, Maxwell Hotel is a dog-friendly hotel.
-I absolutely adore the fact that they allow up to two dogs without weight restrictions (our dog is 65 pounds, so we’re always looking for spaces like this!).
+Speaking of dogs, the Maxwell Hotel Seattle is a dog-friendly hotel.
+I absolutely adore the fact that they allow up to two dogs without weight restrictions (our dog is 65 pounds, so we're always looking for spaces like this!).
 Upon arrival, your furry family member receives a dog bed, treats, water bowl, and you get some doggy waste bags to use during your stay.

 You also have the opportunity to "adopt" a stuffed furry companion to take home with you.
 For $25, I adopted this adorable fellow, whose given name was Fluffy, but whom my kids have renamed Pineapple.
 Quite a fitting name!
 Proceeds from all fluffy adoptions go toward the local humane society.